pablorecio/coruscant/README.md

 In a production situation, we'd run some more queries to assess the data distribution and perhaps decide on a different indexing pattern, plus trying to get more requirements over how this data will be queried.

 Lastly, for sharding I'll use the "City" as the shard key.
 This means that every document for a single city within the same index will live in the same shard, and it's critical for performance: when we run a query to get data from a given city, we'll only need to hit the shards containing that info.

+### Web Framework

+Given I did not choose a relation database, I will not gain much by using Django on this use case.
+Without taking advantage of the admin, ORM, forms, templates, etc... seems quite unnecessary to go full-on "batteries included" approach.
+So instead, I'll use Flask with some additional libraries like the Elasticsearch pyhton client.